 Vandoeuvres kicks things off with traditional flag throwing, yodelling and some good old cow bell ringing!
 Talk about tradition.
 After the lantern parade the eve ends with a bonfire.

-Vernier – which includes the villes de Lignon and Aire invite everyone at 18:30 to partake in soup, watch typical Swiss wrestling matches, partake in the lantern parade, fireworks and bonfire followed by dancing.
+Vernier – which includes the villes de Lignon and Aire invite everyone at 18:30 to partake in soup, a lantern parade, fireworks and bonfire and watch some typical Swiss dancing.

 Versoix hosts a two-day affair, beginning with its traditional guinguette or outdoor, communal gathering starting at 18:00 on 31 July by the lake, followed by lantern processions, music, fireworks, bonfire and dancing under the stars on 1 August.
 Whew!